countable-web/open-source-corporation/peopleops/getting_started/ONBOARDING.md

 ### Before You Start working:
   * Skim this entire manual and take notes so you know what's in here.
   * If something *specific to our company* isn't in here, ask team mates for help liberally and ensure it gets documented concisely in the right place.
-  * Before you ask for help on technical work: Google it; do your research and try every reasonable simple step to narrow it down; Look in our documentation; Finally, ask as specific a question you can.
-  * Teaching, training and documentation are a very good use of your team members' time.
-So, don't be shy to ask for help.
-It's part of all our jobs.
   * Review the [staff homepage](https://sites.google.com/countable.ca/countable-staff/home), for commonly used resources including the Google Drive stuff you can access.
 Sign in as countable email to view this page.
   * It's a great idea to bookmark your timesheet URL (Google Sheet) and OKR URL (Google Sheet) in your bookmarks bar. https://docs.djangoproject.com/en/3.0/ref/contrib/admin/#inlinemodeladmin-objects .
 Because, you should access both of these things frequently.